roblouie/js13k-typescript-starter-webgl/README.md

 ### WebGL

 The `serve` command will automatically look for changes to any file ending in `.glsl` and run the shader minification plugin.
-You can configure this plugin in `vite.config.ts`, including turning it off completely if you don't want to use WebGL.
+You can configure this plugin in `vite.config.ts`, including turning it off completely if you don't want to use it.

 ```ts
 const shaderMinifyConfig = {